BekirUzun/todoapp/README.md

 1. This app uses custom Swagger UI.
 If you are experiencing problems with Swagger, you may set springdoc.swagger-ui.custom property to false in application.yml
 2. If you are getting timeout exception from Couchbase, default bucket maybe in warmup state.
 Just give it few minutes to be at healty state.
-3. If anyhow creating index on a bucket fail, you may create it manually by running ``CREATE PRIMARY INDEX defaultpk ON default USING GSI`` script on your [Couchbase UI](http://localhost:8091/ui/index.html)
+3. If anyhow creating index on a bucket fail, you may create it manually by running ``CREATE PRIMARY INDEX defaultpk ON default USING GSI`` script on your [Couchbase UI](http://localhost:8091/ui/index.html) (username and password is default **Administrator:password**)